ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/metadata.md

   - /1.2-DRAFT/metadata
 excerpt: |
   RO-Crate aims to capture and describe the Research Object using structured metadata.
-The RO-Crate Metadata Descriptor contains the metadata that describes the RO-Crate and its content.
+The RO-Crate Metadata Document contains the metadata that describes the RO-Crate and its content.
 This machine-readable metadata can also be represented for human consumption in the RO-Crate Website, linking to data and Web resources.